 Purple amaranth is an ornamental edible that can dye textiles too.

 The dye bath coloured the textiles shades of pink, mauve and light purple on (mordanted) linen and silk.
-It even covered yellow coreopsis and sumac yellow-green dye in linen.
+It even covered yellow coreopsis and sumac yellow-green dye on linen.

 Furthermore, the purple dye was fugitive in heat: at the start of the dye bath, the liquid was magenta; after an hour’s simmering (200 degrees) it turned reddish-orange and the textile became golden yellow not pink!

-Vintage linen refectory cloth, pre- eco-dyed several times.
-Last colour before the amaranth: coreopsis, to give yellow:
+Vintage linen refectory cloth, pre- eco-dyed several times, below: before the amaranth, coreopsis, to give yellow: